jodri-code/sysl-docs/docs/SYSlang/tutorials/GUI1/index.md

 _idek y but one of these things needs binary files bruh wth..._

-Don't worry tho, the UBF (Universal Binary File) works on all GUIs, so just download the loaf and use that. seriously.
+Don't worry tho, the SBF (SYSlang Binary File) works on all GUIs, so just download the loaf and use that. seriously.

 ## Part 1: Setting up monitor, to not make pc go boom pls